Phase 1 Strategic Synthesis · Near & Dear · 2026

 The patients are talking.
 The scores are dropping.

 Morpheus8 was the gold standard.
 It's now the cautionary tale.
-RealSelf score: 97% → 65% over three years.
-Pain complaints, grid-mark scarring, fat-loss documentation — all over TikTok and Reddit.
+Current RealSelf Worth It score: 66% — driven by documented pain complaints, grid-mark scarring, and fat-loss side effects across hundreds of patient reviews.
 Practices riding it out are absorbing blowback that isn't theirs.
+(RealSelf.com, retrieved May 2026)

 Target